JUGGL/nio-ssh/README.md

 public void myMethod() throws IOException, SecurityException { ... }  // Correct
 ```
 * Remember the "Next Guy Principal"...
 All of the code included in this project will be maintained by many people and used by many more, so the code you write should be comprehensible by high school students.
-* Others as they are identified and codified
 * The project will be managed using [Apache Maven](http://maven.apache.org/) until such time that another build tool is determined to be a better alternative
 * All source files should be prefaced with a License header reflecting the license for this project (Apache License).
 An example is shown below: